Can You Link Up With Treewidth?: Implications for Counting Small Induced Subgraphs

 \section{Implications for Counting Small Induced Subgraphs}

 We conclude with an application of our lower bounds for the complexity of counting induced $k$-vertex subgraphs.
-A \emph{$k$-vertex graph invariant} $\Phi$ is an isomorphism-invariant map from $k$-vertex graphs $H$ to some ring.
+A \emph{$k$-vertex graph invariant} $\Phi$ is an isomorphism-invariant map from $k$-vertex graphs $H$ to the real numbers.
 We consider $\Phi$ to be fixed and wish to sum $\Phi(G[X])$ over all $k$-vertex subsets $X$ of an input graph $G$ to count, e.g., the planar or Hamiltonian induced $k$-vertex subgraphs of $G$.
 Formally, for a $k$-vertex graph invariant $\Phi$, the problem $\sindsub{\Phi}$ takes as input a graph $G$, and asks to compute

-This problem was first studied in its parameterized version (where $k$ is part of the input) by Jerrum and Meeks \cite{JerrumM15,JerrumM15b,JerrumM17} and received significant attention in recent years \cite{CurticapeanDM17,CurticapeanN24,DorflerRSW22,DoringMW24,DoringMW24b,FockeR24,RothS20,Roth0W20}.
+This problem was first studied in its parameterized version (where $k$ is part of the input) by Jerrum and Meeks \cite{JerrumM15,JerrumM15b,JerrumM17} and received significant attention in recent years \cite{CurticapeanDM17,CurticapeanN25,DorflerRSW22,DoringMW24,DoringMW25,FockeR24,RothS20,RothSW24}.

 To determine the complexity of $\sindsub{\Phi}$, recent works usually analyze the \emph{alternating enumerator} to build a generic reduction from $\ccolsub{H}$.
 Formally, the \emph{alternating enumerator} of a graph invariant $\Phi$ on a graph $H$ is defined as\footnote{The precise formula is not relevant here, but we still give it for completeness.}